slowernews/hamster-system/README.md

 ===
 ###Naming:

-- to reduce the need of memorization or unnecessary nesting on a project, you can name a folder joining more than one nesting level:
+- to reduce the need of memorization or unnecessary nesting, you can name a folder joining more than one nesting level:

         You have only one project inside a bundle, you can simplify nesting:
         Example: #large investor@house in portugal